No plastic straws!

 Rarely recycled, most end up in the environment.
 Plastic straws belong to the top 10 contributors to marine pollution on European beaches and are to be banned from the EU market by 2021 (European Commission, 2019).

-This week, the Plastic Switch Initiative is touring around bars in Luxembourg to ask them to help us inspire change already today.
-We were happy to hear that many bars already stopped serving plastic straws and others are eager to change to alternatives (biodegradable, bamboo, glass, paper, steel or edible straws) in the future.
+In summer 2019, the Plastic Switch Initiative was touring around bars in Luxembourg to ask them to help us inspire change already today.
+We were happy to hear that many bars already stopped serving plastic straws and others were eager to change to alternatives (biodegradable, bamboo, glass, paper, steel or edible straws) in the future.

 At your next event, take a look around: most items are made of plastic.
 From coffee cups to forks, from bottles to plates.
 These items are generally used for a few minutes, then thrown away.